IBM/localK8Dev/README.md

 # Deploying the application to a local cluster using Minikube

+Minikube is a tool that makes it easy to run Kubernetes locally.
+Minikube runs a single-node Kubernetes cluster inside a VM on your workstation.

 ## Installing Minikube

 Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install Minikube on your workstation.